Make a Referral

 Complete our referral form for a person you support or family member in need of services

 If you or a loved one needs help now, our caring staff are available.
 Reach out today.

 Addiction is a serious problem that causes harm to individuals, families, and communities.
 Advocates offers a number of programs and treatment options for people dealing with addiction so they can embark on a path to recovery.

-Advocates Community Counseling provides individual and group therapy to those struggling with addiction at our locations in Framingham, Marlborough, and Ayer.
+Advocates provides individual and group therapy to those struggling with addiction at our clinics in Framingham, Marlborough, and Harvard.
 Our compassionate and skilled counselors support individuals on their journey to recovery.
 We accept MassHealth and most private insurance plans.
 Learn more

 First Offender Driver Alcohol Education

 For individuals convicted of driving under the influence for the first time, our Driver Alcohol Education program is designed to reduce the risk of future incidents by helping participants change their behaviors and attitudes.
 For many, this will mean reducing or eliminating their use of alcohol.
 The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling in Harvard.
 Referrals are made by the adjudicating court.

 Second Offender Aftercare

 This program provides one year of aftercare treatment for individuals convicted of their second driving-under-the-influence offense after they complete a 14-day residential program.
 The ultimate goal of the program is for participants to take responsibility for their previous behavior and make the changes necessary to cease further incidents.
 Second Offender Aftercare is available through Advocates Community Counseling in Harvard.
 Referrals are made by the adjudicating court.

 FRAMINGHAM — Seeking to provide regular and emergency assistance to residents going through mental health struggles, Advocates will open the doors of its new community behavioral health center to the public on Monday.